Remponent/Assets/README.md

 ![cover](cover.svg)

-These assets are provided by Gluo and are subject to the following licensing terms:
+These assets are provided by Remponent and are subject to the following licensing terms:

 ## Usage

-You are free to use, share, and adapt these assets as long as you provide proper attribution to Gluo or gluo.xyz.
+You are free to use, share, and adapt these assets as long as you provide proper attribution to Remponent.
 These assets can be used for non-commercial purposes only.
-You cannot claim them as your own; they are the property of Gluo, a social media platform.
+You cannot claim them as your own; they are the property of Remponent.

 ## Contributors